 Edge-enabled systems support speed, privacy, and insight as part of a hybrid model that can power smarter in-store operations at scale.

-7. Predictive Inventory and Demand Forecasting Inventory mismanagement leads to either overstock or missed sales — both costly errors.
-In 2025, the advanced predictive analytics made possible by AI and real-time data is reshaping how retailers handle supply chains.
+Inventory mismanagement leads to either overstock or missed sales — both costly errors.
+In 2025, the advanced predictive analytics made possible by AI and real-time data will reshape how retailers handle supply chains.

 Based on the channel’s ability to track customer purchases, sentiment analysis from social media feeds, and local news articles about weather events or planned corporate training sessions, AI-trained models can now accurately forecast:

-When will products run out?
-What SKUs will be in high demand?
-How much to stock at each location?
 These systems evolve and respond automatically, enabling retailers to buy in real time without human intervention.

 Use Case: